cyfung1031/npm-on-windows/README.md

 npm config set prefix "C:\nodejs\node_global" npm config set cache "C:\nodejs\node_cache"
 ```
-*As you have added the path "C:\nodejs\" to your system environment, "C: cd nodejs" is no longer required.
+> *Note 1: As you have added the path "C:\nodejs\" to your system environment, "C: cd nodejs" is no longer required.
+> *Note 2: You can edit the text file `%HOMEPATH%\.npmrc` for the same effect.

 ## Part C - Install the new npm to node_global